 - England, U.K

-There are clearcoats that should work fairly well for you, Clive, and you should be able to rinse with either D.I. water or a solution of Isopropyl Alcohol [linked by editor to product info at Amazon] to minimize spotting first, but . . .
+There are clearcoats that should work fairly well for you, Clive, and you should be able to rinse with either D.I. water or a solution of Isopropyl Alcohol [affil. link to info/product on Amazon] to minimize spotting first, but . . .

 If you have always been having trouble with this anodized aluminum it sounds like it may not have been properly sealed.
 You might have a service firm conduct a "Seal Quality Test".
 Good luck.